 The Member Services section consists of two units devoted to serving member needs.

-The Benefits Unit is responsible for contact with the membership regarding the benefit programs administered by MPERS, which include retirement and disability.
-The benefit staff is responsible for preparing and delivering the pre-retirement and benefit basics seminars in addition to assisting with the development of member communication material.
+The Benefits Unit is responsible for contact with the membership regarding the benefit programs administered by MPERS, which include retirement and disability benefits.
+The benefit staff is responsible for preparing and delivering the pre-retirement and benefit basics seminars, in addition to assisting with the development of member communication material.

 The Payroll Unit is responsible for establishing and maintaining all membership records including (a) maintaining member data on the pension administration system, (b) verifying retirement calculations, (c) balancing payroll deductions, (d) verifying SAM II data against exception reports, and (e) entering payroll, service, and leave data into the System’s computerized database.